ARM-software/astc-encoder/Docs/Analysis.md

 This page is a working document explaining the current understanding of the performance and quality impact of some of the compression trials, refinement passes, and the heuristics which drive them.
-To make things easier to cross-reference, I've inserted some comments in the code to identify passes that have been analyzed.

-This information will hopefully allow as "tuned up" a future version of the codec.
-At the moment it's just research.
+This information will hopefully allow a "tuned up" future version of the codec.
+It includes a mixture of both ongoing research, and a log of optimizations that have been applied during the current post-2.0 development.

 ## Configuration sensitivity